cerner/fhir.cerner.com/content/millennium/r4/base/individuals/related-person.md

 ## Create

-Create a new Encounter-level RelatedPerson.
+Create a new Encounter-level or Patient-level RelatedPerson.

     POST /RelatedPerson